Juliocsdl90/AmeliaProject/README.md

 This project represent the begining of my career change, a kind of job which I know that I will love, enjoy and that I want to learn more and more!
-The name of "AmeliaProject" is in honor of my second daughter that will born in September 2023 and same like her a new professional of Data Analyst, with potential, very motivated, is coming to join and grow in this area, all I need is one opportunity.
+The name of "AmeliaProject" is in honor of my second daughter that will be born in September 2023 and same like her a new professional of Data Analyst, with potential, very motivated, is coming to join and grow in this area, all I need is one opportunity.

+# Project 1 - DATA CLEANING & TRANSFORMATION
+# Project 2 - DATA ANALYSIS
+# Project 3 - DATA VISUALISATION
+# Project 4 - COMMUNICATION